chirprush/chirprush.github.io/articles/matrix-modular-arithmetic/article.md

 **Theorem.** Let \( A \) be any modular matrix of dimension \( k \) and modulus \( m \).
 The sequence \( A, A^2, A^3, \ldots \) is eventually periodic.
 </div>

 *Proof.* The sequence being periodic is equivalent to any matrix appearing more than once in the sequence.
 Since the sequence is infinite and there are \( m^{k^2} \) modular matrices of same dimension and modulus, we can always choose a sequence index greater than \( m^{k^2} \) and argue by the Pigeonhole Principle that there must exist a duplicate matrix.
-Thus, the sequence must repeat at some point (not necessarily with the starting matrix).
+Thus, the sequence must repeat at some point (not necessarily with the starting matrix). \( \blacksquare \)

 With this in mind, we now begin discussing invertibility.